 If a company can manage its inventory efficiently, it will ensure a smooth production flow.
 In the case of stock-outs or unavailability of specific components, the whole production goes on hold.
 Also, the production process may stop if a company fails to estimate the stock to complete an order accurately.
-Moreover, failure to replenish raw materials quickly could increase the lead times as well.
+Moreover, failure to replenish raw materials quickly could also increase the lead times.

 To overcome this issue, a company can adopt a lead schedule.
-It assists the company to make arrangements so that necessary components arrive together.
+It assists the company in making arrangements so that necessary components arrive together.
 It not only reduces lead time but also shipping and receiving costs.

 Also, it is a fact that a company can’t predict some delays, such as those happening due to natural disasters, human error, and other unexpected issues.
 However, to minimize losses due to such problems, a company should maintain a backup supplier to ensure production continues smoothly.

 Usually, the following activities go into deciding the lead times: